 This document contains forward-looking statements.
 Our representatives may also make forward-looking statements orally from time to time.
-Statements in this document that are not historical facts, including statements about our beliefs and expectations, particularly regarding recent business and economic trends, the impact of litigation, dispositions, impairment charges, the integration of acquisitions and restructuring costs, constitute forward-looking statements.
-These statements are based on current plans, estimates and projections and are subject to change based on a number of factors, including those outlined in this section.
+Statements in this document that are not historical facts, including statements about our beliefs and expectations, particularly regarding recent business and economic trends, our internal control over financial reporting, impairment charges, the SEC investigation, credit ratings, regulatory and legal developments, acquisitions and dispositions constitute forward-looking statements.
+These statements are based on current plans, estimates and projections, and are subject to change based on a number of factors, including those outlined in this document and "Risk Factors".
 Forward-looking statements speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.

 Forward-looking statements involve inherent risks and uncertainties.
 A number of important factors could cause actual results to differ materially from those contained in any forward-looking statement.
-These factors include, but are not limited to, those associated with the effects of global, national and regional economic and political conditions, our ability to attract new clients and retain existing clients, the financial success of our clients, developments from changes in the regulatory and legal environment for advertising and marketing and communications services companies around the world, and the successful completion and integration of acquisitions which complement and expand our business capabilities.
+Such factors include, but are not limited to, the following:

+- our ability to attract new clients and retain existing clients; - our ability to retain and attract key employees; - risks associated with the effects of global, national and regional economic and political conditions; - risks arising from material weaknesses in our internal control over financial reporting; - potential adverse effects if we are required to recognize additional impairment charges or other adverse accounting related developments; - potential adverse developments in connection with the SEC investigation; - potential downgrades in the credit ratings of our securities; - development from changes in the regulatory and legal environment for advertising and marketing and communications services companies around the world; and - the successful completion and integration of acquisitions which complement and expand our business capabilities.